Please fill out this application if you are interested in taking Cross Timbers Urban Forestry Council's Citizen Forester Training.

 If you successfully complete the training, you will graduate a Certified Citizen Forester.

-Eight of the ten classroom sessions will be held at the Master Gardeners Fort Worth Training facility at 1801 Circle Dr. The other two will be held at the Fort Worth Botanic Gardens.
-The Field Training is done at various locations in Fort Worth, most are near the training facility.
+The classroom instruction will be held online.
+The Field Training is done at various locations, that we will try to make convenient for everyone.
 You will need to successfully complete the combination of classroom instruction and field training.
 You must complete at least 8 full classes to graduate as a Certified Citizen Forester.
 If you complete at least 7 full classes you will graduate as a Citizen Forester.
 If you graduate as a Citizen Forester or fail to achieve either status, to be Certified in the following year, you must make up sufficient missed classes to satisfy the requirement of achieving Certified status and meet the ongoing annual volunteer hour and CEU time certification requirements.
 If you miss too many classes to earn status as a Citizen Forester, you will need to make up sufficient missed classes and meet the volunteer hour requirements for that level in the following year to stay in the program.
 And, regardless of your achievement level, you should complete the formal training on a specific subject before you attempt to lead an event of that nature.
 In other words, you shouldn't lead a tree planting exercise until you've had the planting training.

 We do make reasonable accommodations for those with physical ability limitations and there is ongoing volunteer work available for Citizen Foresters that is not physically rigorous.
 However, the field training component of the program includes activities such as using a shovel to dig a planting hole; using pruners, loppers, and hand saws to prune trees; bending and squatting down, extended periods of walking and/or standing; and other similar physical activities.
 You should also expect that some of these outdoor activities may occur in wet, cold or hot weather.

-There is a $275 registration fee due upon acceptance into the program.
-This provides course tuition, binder for class materials, training and reference materials, classroom drinks and snacks, lunch on training days and a few other "goodies".
-This fee also includes 2020 membership into the Cross Timbers Urban Forestry Council, and a long-sleeved denim work shirt with the CTUFC logo.
-If you have any dietary restrictions, we will do our best to accommodate them, but we can't guarantee we can accommodate all restrictions.
+There is a $165 registration fee due upon acceptance into the program.
+This provides course tuition, training and reference materials, and a few other "goodies".
+This fee also includes 2021 membership into the Cross Timbers Urban Forestry Council, and a long-sleeved denim work shirt with the CTUFC logo.

-You understand you will sign a volunteer agreement with the Cross Timbers Urban Forestry Council which can be found on the ctufc.org webpage.
+You understand you will sign a volunteer agreement with the Cross Timbers Urban Forestry Council.
 You understand that you will be considered to be a volunteer in whichever cities our field activities are held in and will be expected to sign each City’s volunteer agreement form and accept whatever requirements they may have.
-The City of Fort Worth's Volunteer Agreement can be found on the ctufc.org website.
+The City of Fort Worth's Volunteer Agreement will be provided to you upon acceptance into the training program.

 You understand that to maintain a Certified Citizen Forester designation, you will meet the annual volunteer hour requirements of at least 25 hours which must be made up of at least 20 hours of volunteer time and at least 5 hours of Continuing Education Credits.
 To achieve the Citizen Forester designation (not Certified) you will need to contribute at least 10 volunteer hours.
 You can move back and forth, through time between these two designations, but if you fail to achieve either 2 years in a row, you will no longer be in the program and will have to take the training over to continue.